open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 See the SDK [Attribute Limits](common/common.md#attribute-limits) section for the definition of the limits.

+If an SDK does not implement truncation mechanism for all implementations of attributes, then it SHOULD NOT offer an unscoped (e.g.
+`OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT`, as opposed to scoped, e.g.
+`OTEL_SPAN_ATTRIBUTE_VALUE_LENGTH_LIMIT`) global environment variable for such a limit.
+SDKs SHOULD only offer environment variables for the types of attributes, for which that SDK implements truncation mechanism.
+For each implemented limit SDK MUST first try to use the unscoped variable, if it isn't set, only then try to use the scoped variable.

 | Name                              | Description                          | Default | Notes |
 | --------------------------------- | ------------------------------------ | ------- | ----- |
 | OTEL_ATTRIBUTE_VALUE_LENGTH_LIMIT | Maximum allowed attribute value size |         | Empty value is treated as infinity.
 Non-integer and negative values are invalid. |